BraydenKlemens/cpu-schedule-emulator/readme.md

 ## About

-This project is a c program written for an Operating Systems course.
 The program emulates a simplified version of a Dispatcher for an OS.
 The program accepts events from a text file to be simulated, and the program changes states of proccess' in the system accordingly.
 There are 5 different proccess types and all of them can be serviced out of order.

 Events are in the format ```<time> <event> <proccessID> ``` Event types include: